 Provide a dedicated, appropriately skilled, and resourced staff to support the Secretary of Defense and other senior leaders throughout the DoD.

-Meet budget time lines while ensuring that stakeholders have a voice in the process Appropriately signal near and long-term technological and infrastructure priorities to the industrial base, enabling both non-traditional and traditional vendors to supply capabilities to the DoD.
+Appropriately signal near and long-term technological and infrastructure priorities to the industrial base, enabling both non-traditional and traditional vendors to supply capabilities to the DoD.